In response to Covid-19, the Young Associates Programme is currently being delivered online via a variety of remote-learning platforms and tools.

 In September 2019 we launched a free, year-long Art and Design programme in Margate, open to young people aged 16-18.
 The Young Associates Programme (YAP) is for young people across East Kent who show talent and/or interest in creative activities, want to consider art and design as a possible future or wish to gain transferable skills.

-Each year the accredited programme supports up to 15 learners to achieve a Level 1 or 2 – and from September 2020 a Level 3 – diploma in Art and Design, as well as Functional Skills in maths and English (as part of our Creative Careers module).
 The YAP is a place to develop life skills, confidence, knowledge and technical skills in art and design forms including: graphic design, music production, printmaking, sculpture, film and photography, fashion, and furniture design.
 While on the programme the Young Associates interact with world class artists, designers and industry professionals, and get regular opportunities to showcase their work and develop creative projects in and around Margate.
 Throughout the year we also organise visits to local and national galleries, museums, theatres and offsite art-making spaces.

 How does the Young Associates Programme work?